hyperapi/core/README.md

 ## Quick Start

+> [!NOTE]
-> **NOTE:** HyperAPI Core by itself cannot create a server.
-You must use a driver package to connect with the outside world.
+> HyperAPI Core by itself cannot serve requests: you must use a driver package to connect with the outside world.
 HyperAPI can work with any protocol through its driver system: HTTP, WebSocket, [tasq](https://github.com/kirick-ts/tasq), [IPC](https://github.com/hyperapi/driver-ipc), or any custom protocol you create a driver for.

 ### 1. Set up your API structure